pgorod/pgorod.github.io/_posts/2017-06-24-Git-rebase-atomic.md

 fork=SuiteCRM_Forked

 echo -------
-echo This script will reset a branch on a SuiteCRM fork to look exactly like the official repo. echo It will delete any work you have on that branch in your fork. echo "It won't delete anything on SalesAgility's repo, because you don't have the rights to push there..." echo ------- echo 'What is the branch you want to reset (usually hotfix)? '
+echo "This script will reset a branch on a SuiteCRM fork to look exactly like the official repo." echo "It will delete any work you have on that branch in your fork, but you will want to use this on branches like" echo "hotfix and develop, where you shouldn't be doing your work anyway, so it should be safe." echo "It won't delete anything on SalesAgility's repo, because you don't have the rights to push there..." echo ------- echo 'What is the branch you want to reset (usually hotfix)? '